-Mental health issues are incredibly common and we are all capable of experiencing a mental disorder at some point in our lives.
-That’s why mental health conditions are mostly discovered with those suffering from drug and alcohol addictions too.
+Mental health issues are widespread, and we are all capable of experiencing a mental disorder at some point in our lives.
+That’s why mental health conditions are mostly discovered in those suffering from drug and alcohol addictions.

 Mental Health Illnesses

 25% of the UK’s population suffer from a mental health issue of some kind each year – Mind.

 Are you experiencing destructive, racing or suicidal thoughts?
 Have you noticed sudden changes in your behaviour or the behavioural patterns of another?

 Are you wondering, ‘Am I bad enough?’.
 Every case is worthy of attention and treatment.